cynthiiaa/fetch_rewards/README.md

 > - How should I handle empty values?
 Would you like me to remove those rows with empty values, or should I replace them with fillers?
 > - Which columns can we remove from the Receipts table?
 >
 > But we should set up some time to go over this; my availability is flexible this week and next week.
-Feel free to CC anyone who is interested or can add input to this thread.
+Feel free to CC anyone who is interested or who can add input to this thread.
 >
 > Thanks,
 >